 So even if soil is well watered, the plant isn’t getting enough water to keep up with the unquenchable thirst of the spider mites.

-Neem oil really is the only effective treatment of spider mites.
-They thrive in dry conditions, so can be exacerbated by under watering, or over-drained soil, and are likely on indoor Alocasia due to our predisposition towards keeping them dry and in part shade.
+Neem oil is an effective treatment of spider mites.
+They thrive in dry conditions, so can be exacerbated by under watering, or over-drained soil, and are likely on indoor alocasia due to our predisposition towards keeping them dry and in part shade.

 Neem oil, either diluted and sprayed, or applied directly to spider mites will kill them instantly, and also help resolve any unnoticed fungal issues that they might have caused.